Home Title Index Topic Index Sources Directory News Releases Sources Calendar RSS Sources Select News RSS Feed

 Published: 1981

-One of the main differences between a democratic society and a police state is that in a democracy, the police have to obey the law.
+One of the main differences between a democratic society and a police state is that in a democracy, the police are supposed to obey the law.
 In a police state, they don't.

 Resource Type: Book